FREE Car Insurance Comparison

 – If I get into an accident and need a rental car, will my Nationwide insurance cover that car?

-Yes, if you are in an accident, file a claim, and have to put your car into the shop for something related to that claim, your Nationwide insurance will cover your rental car.
-It will be covered as long as your car is still being repaired, in most states.
+Yes, if you are in an accident, file a claim, and have to put your car into the shop for something related to that claim, your Nationwide insurance can cover your rental car.
+This is, however, an optional coverage which you’ll need to add to your policy.
+It will then be covered up to the specified limit as long as your car is still being repaired, in most states.

 – My credit score is inflating my rates.
 Will Nationwide work with me at all?